XRP Ledger Standards

 • ZKPs (non-interactive proofs of correctness).

-• For issuer funding (Convert → second account): Amount is revealed, consistent with visible mint events in XLS-33.
+• For issuer funding (issuer sends public MPT to dedicated account, which then converts): Amount is revealed, consistent with visible mint events in XLS-33.

 13.1.2 Hidden Information